Lonewolf-13/Nettow-kug-suto/README.md

 # Nettowkugsuto
 This is a network scanning tool like nmap

-*This Script Can Scan:
+* This Bullshit Not Work D'ont use this tool shit *This Script Can Scan:
 * Tcp Ports
 * Udp Ports